snehasingh44/Frontend-project-demo/README.md

 - **Styling:** Used Tailwind CSS for rapid utility-first styling and consistent design.
 - **Navigation:** Simple button-based tab navigation to avoid routing complexity and keep UI minimal.

-## Features

-- Add notes with title and content.
-- View list of notes with title and content snippet.
-- Error handling and loading indicators for storage operations.